CCRI-Cyberknights/page/docs/DESIGN-EVOLUTION-v1.5.md

 4. **Technical Excellence**: DRY implementation and maintainable code structure
 5. **Comprehensive Testing**: Automated testing ensures quality and reliability

-These changes position the CCRI Cyberknights Landing Pages as a professional, user-friendly platform that effectively serves both current members and prospective students.
+These changes position the Cyber Club Landing Pages as a professional, user-friendly platform that effectively serves both current members and prospective students.

 ---